The hidden truth about why you are not losing weight, but gaining weight instead.

 If you are gaining weight when all you want to do is losing weight, then you need to understand this principle.

 We all need a specific daily calorie intake in order to remain healthy and energized.
-Your daily calorie intake is determined by basic metabolic rate, which is the number of calories your body needs each day to simply perform its basic functions.
+Your daily calorie intake is determined by the basic metabolic rate, which is the number of calories your body needs each day to simply perform its basic functions.
 In other words, you need to consume what your body expends.

 If you exceed your daily calorie intake by over-eating, your body stores the excess calories as fat cells in the adipose tissue, just underneath your skin.